 - Foreigners can take advantage of foreign language tours, which begin at specific hours.

-- Tickets can be bought in advance at the mine or in Krakow.
+- Tickets may be purchased in advance at the mine or at the office in Krakow.

 - You can also buy tickets for a specified visiting hour via Internet.